ZvonimirZlo/weather-app/README.md

 - [Setup](#setup)

 ## About The App
-App that shows the local weather.
+App that shows local weather.
 Select country and city and click "Get Weather" to get current weather data like temperature, weather description, min and max temperarure, pressure, humidity...

 ## Screenshots
 <p>